Wednesday, August 3, 2022

-Breastfeeding mothers often find that their menstrual cycles take a while to resume after birth – sometimes up to a year or more, and this can lead to some confusion about whether they are actually ovulating and can get pregnant.
+If you breastfeed, you may find that your menstrual cycle takes a while to resume after birth – sometimes up to a year or more, and this can lead to some confusion about whether you are actually ovulating and can get pregnant.

 So, this year for World Breastfeeding Week (1 to 8 August) we are looking at fertility after giving birth and the effects breastfeeding has on ovulation.